luchi1714/P2P-Blockchain-Network/auto-evaluation.md

 # Auto Evaluation

 ### What works
+- Blockchain and mining blocks
+- Clients  are able to send the ledger to other clients instead of it being distributed to everyone for scalibility .
+- Functional UI
+- Addition of clients with unique IP addresses
+- Proof of work for verification is functional
+- Protocol codes eg|P| to indicate delivery  works

 ### What doesnt work
-- Cheese chain has issues updating propely if two clients dont start at the same time.
+- Cheese chain has issues updating propely if two clients don't start at the same time.
 - Longest chain in the sequence not considered
+- Every client starts mining immediately there is no configuration to switch to a transactor without being a miner the program.

-## Compare the results to your initial objectives
+## comparision of obtained results to  initial objectives

+- Initially we aimed at haveing a transactor and a miner haveing the choice to switch mid session but that proved tricky
+- we also wanted a UI to make things easier for users which we were able to recieve .
+-

 ## Time and contribution